rohitraja/KafkaDemo/README.md

 ### Prerequisits.
 If you are using Windows machine
 Download and extract the convinient Kafka version .tgz from the site https://kafka.apache.org/downloads.
-Make sure you extract you kafka binary files up in the directory level (else Windows generally have issues executing long path commnads) like C:/kafka folder.
+Make sure you extract your kafka binary files up in the directory level (else Windows generally have issues executing long path commnads) like C:/kafka folder.
 Below are the steps to start Zookeeper, Kafka server, Producer and Consumer on windows machine.

 Step: 1
 bin\windows\zookeeper-server-start.bat config\zookeeper.properties